 Assessing security technologies is insufficient.
 We started by stating that CTEM isn’t a tool.
 Its success depends on the collaboration between teams and workflows between them.
-Part of the evaluation of the security strategy focus on processes.
+Part of the evaluation of the security strategy focuses on processes.
 Responsibilities, handoffs, information flows, awareness, response, priorities, and so on.
-Therefore, testing the SOAR playbooks, SOC, and incident response validation (internal or managed) via table-top exercises and simulated attacks are necessary to reflect how resilient an organization is and set the baseline for the next scoping and discovery cycles.
+Therefore, testing the SOAR playbooks, SOC, and incident response validation (internal or managed) via tabletop exercises and simulated attacks are necessary to reflect how resilient an organization is and set the baseline for the next scoping and discovery cycles.

 3. Translate findings into business implications